vijayanajay/st_final/docs/tests/test_feature_generator.py.md

 - `test_window_larger_than_data`: Tests behavior when window size is larger than available data.

 ### Error Handling Tests
-- `test_invalid_column`: Tests error handling when an invalid column is specified.
-- `test_invalid_window`: Tests error handling when an invalid window size is specified.
 - `test_non_numeric_column`: Tests error handling when a non-numeric column is used.
+- Error handling for invalid columns and invalid window sizes is tested in the logging tests.

 ### Logging Tests
 - Various tests with `caplog` to verify correct logging behavior.